Jerry Saltzer: Family

 Saltzer is known to all (colleagues, students, friends and family) as "Jerry".
 In 1961 he married Marlys Anne Hughes.
 They have two children: Rebecca (born 1962) and Sarah (born 1963).
 He has two grandchildren: Hannah (born 1997), and Caroline (born 1999).

 Other interests

-Saltzer is also very interested in 19th century landscape art of the western United States; he has prepared the catalogue raisonné of the paintings of the painter Frederick Ferdinand Schafer (de).
+Saltzer is also very interested in 19th century landscape art of the western United States; he has prepared the catalogue raisonné of the paintings of the painter Frederick Ferdinand Schafer.

 Software

 Saltzer has been the programmer, a designer, or the inspiration, for a number of important pieces of systems software, which are either still in use or have descendants still being used today: